The five Scottish beer festivals you really don't want to miss this summer

 This year, it’s being hosted at the craft beer giant’s brewery headquarters in Ellon on June 29.

-As well as beer, attendees can also try out various spirits, and there will be an FAQ and tasting event with Brewdog’s founders, James Watt and Martin Dickie.
+As well as beer, attendees can try various spirits, and there will be an FAQ and tasting event with Brewdog’s founders, James Watt and Martin Dickie.

 Tickets are available to members of Brewdog’s Equity Punks scheme, but members can bring a guest if you’re not part of it.